UtsavDas369/Web-Scrapper/README.md

 # Web Scrapper
- A small project on web scrapping using Node JS (Terminal)
+ A small project on web scrapping using Node JS (Terminal).
+Web Scrapping of IMDB Website